Minigrim0/HomeDisplay/README.md

 This project aims to provide timings for nearby bus stop, meteo information and currency information.
 It is intended to run on a controlled environment on a raspberry-pi.

 # Organisation 🛠️
-There are two main components to this project.

-The fetcher binary is launched several times a day to fetch data from the APIs and cache the results in a redis database.

 The Tauri app is used to display & interact with the results from the APIs (cached in redis).
 It serves as a desktop application that displays (~in real time) the data of the different APIs.